block-foundation/glossary/README.md

 * **Mechanism Design**: A field in game theory that studies how to design a game or scenario in order to achieve desired outcomes, given that the participants might behave strategically.
 * **Merkle Trees**: They are a fundamental part of blockchain technology.
 A Merkle tree is a structure that allows for efficient and secure verification of content in a large body of data.
 * **Metaverse**: A virtual reality space where users can interact with a computer-generated environment and other users.
 This technology is expected to play a significant role in social, commercial, and creative interactions in the future.
 * **Mining**: The process through which new blocks are added to the blockchain, resulting in the release of new cryptocurrency.
+* **Nomic**: A game in which the rules of the game, including the rules for changing the rules, are decided and modified by the players as part of gameplay.
 * **Non-Fungible Tokens (NFTs)**: Cryptographic assets on blockchain with unique identification codes and metadata that distinguish them from each other.
 Unlike cryptocurrencies, they cannot be traded on a like-for-like basis (hence, non-fungible).
 In the context of real estate, NFTs can represent ownership of a specific, unique piece of property.
 * **Open Source Software**: Computer software released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose.
 Open source software promotes collaboration and transparency.
 * **Oracles**: Entities that provide smart contracts with external information.
 They serve as a bridge between blockchain and the real world.